las-nish/NanoG-Compiler/README.md

 ```
-Update: There are a lot of memory leaks in this project!
+Update 01: There are a lot of memory leaks in this project!
+Update 02: No Future Updates and Project is Closed
 ```

 # NanoG Compiler (Educational)